chrisistansell/Cyborg-Trackzeron/README.md

 I used my own wiring for the optical sensor to the teensy board.
-So I substituted the pink wire for a white wire because of the color spectrum in my wire kit.
+So I substituted the purple (magenta/pink) wire for a white wire because of the color spectrum in my wire kit.
 I had USB connectivity issues where it would disconnect and reconnect when I used a ground wire from optical sensor to the teensy board.
 I ended up moving the ground wire from the optical sensor to the grounding block in the palm rest.

 - Attach the sensor to the trackball assembly.
 - Fit the trackball assembly to the Azeron thumb rail.
 - Reattach the palmrest
 - Place ball in cup.
 - Load firmware HEX file using the QMK Toolbox by pointing to the trackzeron_default.hex file then pressing the reset button on the underside of the controller, followed by clicking the flash button on the QMK toolbox application.
+- Take a look at keymaps in VIA, make any changes that you would like.
+Take the time to make a second profile tied to the profile switch on the palm rest of your Cyborg.
+FN key activates an additional layer on your keypad if you would like to map that somewhere in your layout on your controllers for additional controls.
 - Enjoy trackball keypad